 If you have the necessary tools, feeding Your Child becomes a lot easier.
 This list of 7 tools may help you do the job.

 A breast pump makes it easy for you to express breast milk and store them.
 There are different types, such as an electric pump and a manual breast pump.
 You can also choose the type that expresses milk from one breast or two breasts at a time.
 Be sure to choose a pump that fits and extracts the maximum amount of breast milk.

 You may need a bottle warmer if you are planning to feed Your Child with your stored milk.
 Your Child normally feeds directly from your breast and enjoys it at your body temperature.
 But stored milk is cold, and your little one may not like it.
 So a bottle warmer will be necessary for warming your stored milk to bring it close to natural feeding.
 Things to keep in mind when buying a bottle warmer are the time and temperature settings.
 It shouldn’t take too long to warm and shouldn’t overheat the milk.
-If you cannot find a bottle warmer or no budget for it, you can just use a plain glass filled with warm water and then put the milk bottle in.
+If you cannot find a bottle warmer or have no budget for it, you can just use a plain glass filled with warm water and then put the milk bottle in.

 A kettle will be useful for warming up a bottle or when preparing the formula for feeding.
 When you use the kettle to prepare a feed, make sure the tap water has been boiled and left to stand for at least 30 minutes.